saraahmad1114/objc-BlackJackViews-ios-0616/README.md

 3. Add a `FISBlackjackGame` property to the view controller's header file named `game`.
 This should be enough to allow the tests to compile.

-**Note:** *Because of the randomization inherent to playing blackjack, some of the tests on* `FISBlackjackViewController` *may pass or fail intermittently due to various case being dealt or drawn.*
+**Note:** *Because of the randomization inherent to playing blackjack, some of the tests on* `FISBlackjackViewController` *may pass or fail intermittently due to various cards being dealt or drawn.*

 ### Envision the Problem